moulaskar/Identifying-Codes/README.md

 # Identifying-Codes

-1. Download and save all files in one location.
+Paper referred: “Budget Constrained Relay Node Placement Problem for Maximal
+“Connectedness”, Anisha Mazumder, Chenyang Zhou, Arun Das, Arunabha Sen.

+The paper proposes a new way of robust location detection using identifying codes (i.e
+uniquely identifying locations based on a unique ID for each location) and also minimizing the
+number of sensors needed to do so.
+The problem of minimizing the number of sensors required
+to optimally, uniquely locate all the location is a NP-complete problem and the paper provides a
+polynomial time solution based on greedy method.

+Programming Language: Python

+Steps to execute the problem
-	2. Run the program.
+	1. Run the program.
 		For windows: Run on any python software.
 		For ubuntu: enter python filename.py on terminal
-      	3. The output is saved as .png file
+      	2. The output is saved as .png file